New Norcia

 On the Moore River in the Midlands district, about 180 km north of Perth, the town of Moora is at the centre of a mixed farming area of primarily wheat, wool and cattle.
 The main attractions here are the wildflowers...
 Find out morePioneer Park 59 km

-There’s no surprise that this camping area is on Thirty-seven Mile Rd.
+There’s no surprise that this camping area is on Thirty-Seven Mile Rd.
 You’ll find it off Plunket Rd, 40 km west of Toodyay.
 Bring your own supply of drinking water....
 Find out moreCaravan parks around town

 Guilderton Caravan Park 80 km